ASD-Blueprint/desktop.gov.au/blueprint/abac/client-devices.md

 The procedure to remove signed policies is as follows:
 1. Create a new signed policy with `6 Enabled: Unsigned System Integrity Policy` enabled.
-2. Deploy the policy and rempve the previous policy from deployment.
+2. Deploy the policy and remove the previous policy from deployment.
 3. Reboot the machine.
 4. Disable the WDAC deployment method.
 5. On the machine verify the following files have been deleted (if they have not then delete them)